In this article:

-A box must be versioned to push its updates automatically to live instances deployed from it.
+A box must be versioned to push its updates, either manually or automatically, to live instances deployed from it.
 To create a version, navigate to the box and click the Versions tab.

 Click New Version and save with an appropriate version number.

-- Use Major to indicate a lot of changes.
-For example, you may alter the box configuration with different child boxes or variables or a binding.
+- Use Major to indicate deeper changes.
+For example, you may alter the box configuration with different child boxes, variables or a binding.

-- Use Patch to indicate trivial changes like fixing a typo, as an example.
+- Use Patch to indicate simple changes like, for example, fixing a typo.

 Draft, current, latest

 - Latest is the highest version number of a box.
-When you deploy from the Instances page, you always get the latest.
+When you deploy from Instances page, you always get the latest version.

 - Draft indicates changes not yet saved to the box.
-When you deploy from the box page, you typically deploy the draft.
+When you deploy from the box page, you typically deploy the draft version.

-- Current refers to a specific version restored to the box.
-If you want to restore a box version you have to do it from the versions tab.
+- Current refers to a specific restored version of the box.
+If you want to restore a box version you have to do it from the Versions tab.
 Select the gear icon and click on Restore.

 Updating Instances Automatically or Manually

-Note: This option is available for box versions only.
+Note: This option is available for versioned boxes only.

-If you don’t set instances to auto-update, no worries.
+Don't worry if you don’t set instances to auto-update.
 A visual cue on the Instances page reminds you when changes are available from the related box.

 From here, you can update the instance with a specific version.
 An update always triggers a reinstall operation.

-Version boxes can be managed in different ways.
-To see these options, go to versions tab and select gear icon.
+Box versions can be managed in different ways.
+To see these options, go to Versions tab in the box details page and click the gear icon.

-- Delete: You can delete the selected version box.
+- Delete: You can delete the selected box version.
 Please be aware that clicking on this option deletes the version without a warning popup.

-- Deploy: You can deploy the selected version box.
+- Deploy: You can deploy the selected box version.

-- Diff: You can see the updates made to each version box from the versions tab.
-Select gear icon and click on Diff.
+- Diff: You can see the updates made to each box version from the Versions tab.
+Select the gear icon and click on Diff.

-- Restore: You can restore your version box to its previous version.
-The version you are working on now will turn into the current version.
+Restore: You can restore your box to its previous version.
+The version you are working on now will become the current version.

-- Publish box: This option changes the privacy settings of the version box, making it public, after being published.
-To execute this change, complete the request form.
+Publish box: This option changes the privacy settings of the box, making it public after being published.
+To execute this change filling a request form is necessary.
 Please note that only those fields marked with an asterisk are mandatory.